Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 Managing Coursework, Time, Staff

-The Comeback Scholarship is designed for UL Lafayette students who haven’t completed their bachelor’s degree and haven’t been enrolled for two semesters or more.
+The Comeback Scholarship is designed for UL Lafayette students who haven’t finished their degree and haven’t been enrolled for two semesters or more.

 For Judice, the scholarship’s impact was more than monetary.
 Coupled with relevant coursework, it kept her motivated.

 "To have that support from the University was super helpful,” she says.
 “Plus, I was taking courses that were in line with my career.
-That really helped because I could apply what I was doing during the day at work to what I was doing in my classes and vice versa.”
+That helped because I could apply what I was doing at work to what I was doing in my classes and vice versa.”

-During her time with Social Entertainment, Judice progressed from general manager to director of operations, overseeing events, festivals, and upwards of 60 staff members.
+While at Social Entertainment, Judice progressed from general manager to director of operations, overseeing events and upwards of 60 staff members.

-“I would meet with management, and we would look at inventory and system and processes.
+“I would meet with management, and we looked at inventory, system, and processes.
 I rewrote handbooks and procedures,” says Judice.
-“For events, I would do a lot of the planning work with vendors, be their contact and set us up for whatever we would need to be able to run a full-scale event.”
+“For events, I did a lot of planning with vendors.
+Being their contact and set us up for whatever we would need to be able to run a full-scale event.”

-Courses like MGMT 350: Behavioral Processes in Organizations and MGMT: 365 Human Resources Management gave Judice insights she could apply directly to her growing role.
+Courses like MGMT 350: Behavioral Processes in Organizations and MGMT: 365 Human Resources Management gave Judice insights she could apply right away.

-“It helped me interact with people in a way to support and lead them at the same time, working through that to get to a place of best practice,” Judice says.
+“It helped me interact with people; to support and lead them at the same time,” Judice says.
 “We did not have an HR department, so it was nice to get that perspective.”

 The skills Judice had gained in her professional life also helped her thrive as an online student.